 Whatever the case, winter is over and so is the time for rationalizing and I guess excuses.
 It’s time to figure out how to exercise my dog to help her shed some pounds.

 The Association for Pet Obesity Prevention conducts a survey every year asking veterinarians and pet owners about pets.
 The 2017 survey revealed that 56% of dogs in the United States are overweight or obese.
 In case you are curious, the survey also revealed that 60% of cats in the U.S. are overweight or obese.
 That adds up to 106.5 million dogs and cats in the United States that are obese or overweight.

-Maui and I are definitely not alone in her overweightedness (yes, I created that word), but not a very healthy crowd to hang with.
-Maybe Maui and I should start an exercise club!
+Simba and I are definitely not alone in her overweightedness (yes, I created that word), but not a very healthy crowd to hang with.
+Maybe Simba and I should start an exercise club!